Hidan-dono/Hidan-dono/README.md

 ### Hi there 👋

-I'm a French engineering student
+I'm a French stuent on a work-study basis in engineering school at ISIMA

 <!--
 Here are some ideas to get you started: